 Do you remember playing outside in the summer and when you'd hear the ice cream trucks music in the distance, you'd make a sprint to your parents to ask for some money to go buy a frozen treat?
 I sure do… and those were the days!
 There's actually 3 different red, white, and blue popsicles out there: Bomb Pops, Firecracker Pops, and Rocket Pops.
-I always remember getting Bomb Pops from the ice cream man.
+I always remember getting Bomb Pops from the ice cream man and I wanted to create my own recipe for Homemade Bomb Firecracker Popsicles!
 What's your favorite?

 These pops were inspired by the ones you'd find at a snack shack or in the neighborhood ice cream truck.
 What's the difference, you ask?
 The red layer is usually cherry, but we love raspberries and strawberries so I used those instead.
 These are also dairy-free and refined sugar-free, unlike the look alike popsicles that are laden with sugar, high fructose corn syrup, artificial dyes, and who knows what else!